sachin1699/MyPexelicons/README.md

 ## Contributing

-If you'd like to contribute to PixelBloom, feel free to open an issue or submit a pull request.
+If you'd like to contribute to MyPexelicons, feel free to open an issue or submit a pull request.
 Your contributions are highly appreciated!

 ## License